teamkooestscholar/001PY-area-of-the-circle/README.md

 - Navigate to the src directory and edit the `solution.py` file.

-- Replace the `commented code` with your solution.
+- Replace the `pass` with your solution.